Adding Mixed Numbers Calculator

 Frequently Asked Questions

-Why is finding a common denominator important when adding mixed numbers?
+Why is finding the Least Common Denominator (LCD) important for mixed numbers?